singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 It's okay to make some assumptions  (when necessary), but they should be reasonable.
 For example, it would not be reasonable to assume that your system only needs to process 100 users per day, or to assume that you have infinite memory available.

 However, it might be reasonable to design for a max of one million new URLs per day.
-Making this assump­ tion can help you calculate how much data your system might need to store.
+Making this assump­tion can help you calculate how much data your system might need to store.

 Some assumptions might take some "product sense" (which is not a bad thing).
 For example, is it okay for the data to be stale by a max of ten minutes?
 That all depends.
 If it takes 1O minutes for a just-entered URL to work, that's a deal-breaking issue.
 People usually want these URLs to be active immediately.
 However, if the statistics are ten minutes out of date, that might be okay.Talk to your interviewer about these sorts of assumptions.